 - Infographics.
 Infographics are a wildly popular way of getting more complex information across, particularly information heavy with statistics.
 By interspersing visuals with text, you can communicate complex ideas in easy-to-decode ways.

 - Video.
 If a picture is worth a thousand words, a video is worth a million.
-Videos can make your work come alive, move your donors to tears, and create social change.
+Videos can make your work come alive, move your donors to tears, and push social change.
+Live streams are also quickly rising in popularity, creating a whole new method to connect with users.

 Most nonprofits don't have the budget for a graphic designer, a videographer, or even a license for Adobe Photoshop or Illustrator.
 So what do you do?